LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Related Work

+The current research on joint-subject training is mostly limited to the task of emotion recognition and not the broader domain of EEG Classification.
+In \citet{li2018exploring}, the importance of different EEG features is studied, and there are some meta-learning approaches, including contrastive learning \citet{DBLP:journals/taffco/ShenLHZS23}, pre-training \citet{DBLP:journals/sensors/CimtayE20}, and transfer learning \citet{DBLP:journals/tcyb/LiQSLH20}.
+More recently, \citet{burchert2024eeg} studied the joint-subject setting by introducing a training protocol with embedded subject information, addressing joint-subject generalization, and proposing the adaptation of the convolutional baselines ResNet \citep{resnettimeseries} and InceptionTime \citep{ismail2020inceptiontime} from the Time Series Classification domain.

-\paragraph{Hyperbolic Learning} Hyperbolic distance metrics scale exponentially with the distance to the origin.
-This allowed hyperbolic spaces higher embedding capacities and conformity with tree-like data relationships \citep{ganea2018hyperbolicneuralnetworks}.
-Early developments in hyperbolic deep learning frequently adopted hybrid architectures that paired Euclidean encoders with hyperbolic decoders \citep{mettes2023hyperbolic}.
+\paragraph{Hyperbolic Approaches} Early developments in hyperbolic deep learning frequently adopted hybrid architectures that paired Euclidean encoders with hyperbolic decoders \citep{mettes2023hyperbolic}.
 This design choice mitigated the computational overhead associated with hyperbolic operations and circumvented the absence of well-established hyperbolic analogues for many standard Euclidean components.
-However, recent work has increasingly shifted towards fully hyperbolic models to better exploit the geometric inductive biases of hyperbolic space.
+However, recent work has increasingly shifted towards fully hyperbolic models, motivated by the desire to better exploit the geometric inductive biases of hyperbolic space.

-\citet{chen2022fully} advanced this direction by introducing hyperbolic counterparts to several foundational components, including fully connected layers, graph convolution layers, and the attention mechanisms.
-Specifically, their architecture employs the square Lorentzian distance as a similarity metric and learns class prototypes directly in hyperbolic space.
-They build on earlier works such as \citet{atigh-et-al-2022}, \citet{kim2023hier}, and \citet{mettes2023hyperbolic} by directly replacing the loss with this distance metric.
+\citet{chen2022fully} advanced this direction by introducing hyperbolic counterparts to several foundational components, including fully connected layers, graph convolution layers, and attention mechanisms.
+Their architecture employs square Lorentzian distance as a similarity measure and learns class prototypes directly in hyperbolic space, using this same metric for classification loss, building on recent works such as \citep{atigh-et-al-2022}, \citep{kim2023hier}, and \citep{mettes2023hyperbolic}.